NOAA Diver Modules 1-3

 - Module 2: one week (begins on the second week of module 1)

-- Module 3: one week (begins at the conclusion of modules 1 and 2)
+- Module 3: one week (begins after modules 1 and 2)

 - Download a sample schedule (pdf)

-Students must successfully complete all water work and pass written examinations in order to receive certification.
+Students must complete all water work and pass written examinations to receive certification.